h4wl/l5r/input/water-spells.md

 - Duration: Concentration (Special)
 - Raises: Range (10’), Targets (+1)

 While the Lion are known for practically refusing to bring shugenja to battle in most circumstances, the first human Kitsu devised several spells to protect them in combat during the tumultuous time of the early Empire.
 This spell is one such way in which the Kitsu believed that the spirits of those who came before would be ready to judge and punish the unworthy.
 When this spell is cast, the target immediately feels the gaze of the Realm of Blessed Ancestors upon them - indeed, the Kitsu was able to bring the attention of the restful dead upon their enemies practically at will.
-Those who are judged unworthy find their strength sapped and themselves forced away from the caster.<br>
+Those who are judged unworthy find their strength sapped and themselves forced away from the caster.

 If the target is human, for every Social or Spiritual Disadvantage the victim possesses, he suffers a -1k0 on all physical Skill checks.
 In addition, he must make an Honor check at a TN of 20 or find he cannot move any closer to the caster than the maximum range of this spell (but is not pushed back if he is already closer).
 There are no other penalties for failing this Honor check.
 The penalties of this spell last for a full Round, or for as long as the caster maintains concentration on its effects.

 ### Reflective Pool [CR]